 Education and Experience : A High School diploma or GED, and one (1) year mechanical maintenance experience or twelve (12) semester hours of credit in any field of study from an accredited college or university and six (6) months of maintenance experience.

-Licenses and Certificates : Class "D" Water or Wastewater Operators License issued by State of Texas required within twelve (12) months of appointment.
-Class "D" license must be replaced by a higher level Water or Wastewater Operators License issued by State of Texas before license has expired.
-A Texas Class "C" driver's license or equivalent from another state; some positions may require a Texas CDL with HAZMAT endorsement or equivalent from another state within 6 months of appointment.
+Licenses and Certificates : Class "D" Water or Wastewater Operators License issued by State of Texas required within six (6) months of appointment.
+Class "D" license must be replaced by a higher level Water or Wastewater Operators License issued by State of Texas within thirty (30) months of date of hire.
+A Texas Class "C" driver's license or equivalent from another state; some positions may require a Texas CDL with HAZMAT endorsement or equivalent from another state within six (6) months of appointment.

 Under general supervision, assist in operation, maintenance and repair of water or wastewater treatment systems and equipment.